Bemidji Airlines

-Bemidji Airlines (Bemidji Aviation Services Inc) is an American airline based in Bemidji, Minnesota, USA.
+Bemidji Airlines (Bemidji Aviation Services Inc) is an American airline based in Bemidji, Minnesota, United States.
 It operates domestic cargo flights, as well as extensive charter and air taxi services.
-Its main base is Bemidji Regional Airport, with hubs/bases at Minneapolis-Saint Paul International Airport, Denver International Airport, Sioux Falls Regional Airport, and Fargo.
+Its main base is Bemidji Regional Airport, with hubs/bases at Minneapolis-Saint Paul International Airport, Denver International Airport, and Hector International Airport (Fargo).

 History

 The airline was established in 1946 and started operations in 1947 operating a single Noorduyn Norseman aircraft.
-From 1981 to 1991, the airline operated with scheduled service from Bemidji; Thief River Falls, Minnesota; Worthington, Minnesota; and Mankato, Minnesota, all to the Minneapolis–Saint Paul International Airport.
+From 1981 to 1991, the airline operated with scheduled service from Bemidji; Thief River Falls; Worthington; and Mankato, all in Minnesota, to the Minneapolis–Saint Paul International Airport.
 In the mid-eighties, they expanded the business to include many regional cargo freight runs, and added many larger aircraft.
 Since 1991, primary activities have been small-feeder cargo services, passenger and cargo charters, and typical fixed-base operations at the Bemidji Airport.
 In January 2017, Sioux Falls, South Dakota, based Business Aviation Courier (DBA Encore Air Cargo) was acquired from BBA Aviation.
-With the 2017 acquisition, the company now has 120 employees.
+Encore was sold in 2023.
 The company became a 100% ESOP (Employee Stock Ownership Plan) in 2007.

 Destinations

-Bemidji Airlines operates domestic cargo/passenger services within Minnesota, Wisconsin, Colorado, Kansas, Nebraska, North Dakota, and South Dakota as well as extensive charter and air taxi work within the USA and Canada.
+Bemidji Airlines operates domestic cargo/passenger services within Minnesota, Wisconsin, Colorado, Kansas, Nebraska, North Dakota, and South Dakota as well as extensive charter and air taxi work within the United States and Canada.